nlogozzo/post-install/README.md

-# fedora-post-install
+# post-install
-My post installation script for Fedora Workstation
+My post installation scripts for various distros

 ## Run script
 - Clone the repo
 - `cd` into the repo
+- Choose the install script you want to run, for example: `fedora-post-install.sh`
   - `sudo chmod +x fedora-post-install.sh`
   - `./fedora-post-install.sh`